 A senior who exhibits loss of memory, confusion, poor judgment, repetition, and difficulty with carrying out day to day activities has the telltale signs of Alzheimer’s disease, right?
-As a matter of fact, what seems like a clear-cut case of Alzheimer’s may in fact be a newly discovered dementia.
+As a matter of fact, what seems like a clear-cut case of Alzheimer’s in seniors may in fact be a newly discovered dementia.

 Referred to as LATE, or limbic-predominant age-related TDP-43 encephalopathy, this diagnosis has almost the same symptoms; however, the root cause is another story.
 Instead of the buildup of amyloid plaques and tangles inherent in Alzheimer’s in older adults, LATE is identified by deposits of TDP-43 protein, as reported by Dr. Julie Schneider, associate director of the Rush Alzheimer’s Disease Center.